 Castle Island is not actually an island, but a peninsula connected to the mainland by a narrow strip of land, and offers a historic 17th-century fortification and recreational grounds.
 The island is also known as Fort Hill, and the original fortification that was created to defend the town still stands today.
-It's open to the public all year long, and offers a wealth of hands-on, interactive, and educational programs to teach about the history of this all-important site.
+It's open to the public all year long, and offers a wealth of hands-on, interactive, and educational programmes to teach about the history of this all-important site.

 You can take a guided tour where a seasoned guide will show you around and point out important and interesting facts about the site.
-It's a family-friendly spot where history buffs and those in awe of how our country was colonized and founded can learn all about it.
+It's a family-friendly spot where history buffs and those in awe of how our country was colonised and founded can learn all about it.
 It's also a great spot for scenic photos, and to make memories that your family will carry with them for years.

 Castle Island in Boston - one of the highlights of 10 Things to Do with Your Family in Boston and 10 Best Historic Things to See in Boston (Read all about Boston here)